-Global systemic risk measures and their forecasting power for systemic events, Working Paper, this version September 2017, by Peter Grundke and Michael Tuchscherer
+Global systemic risk measures and their forecasting power for systemic events, in: European Journal of Finance, Vol. 25, No. 3, S. 205-233, by Peter Grundke and Michael Tuchscherer

-Since the financial crisis 2007 – 2009, many market-based systemic risk measures have been proposed.
-Prominent examples are MES, SRISK or ΔCoVaR.
-Based on a simulation study in an extended banking network model that incorporates several sources of systemic risk, we analyse how good these systemic risk measures indeed perform in indicating the risk of a systemic event.
-For this, the systemic risk measures of those banks that default and for which after their default a systemic event occurs are compared with the systemic risk measures of those defaulting banks for which no subsequent systemic event can be observed.
-Within the simulation study, we find that many systemic risk measures are statistically significant in explaining the likelihood of a systemic event after a bank’s default.
-However, the economic significance of the systemic risk measures is located on a low level.
+Since the financial crisis of 2007 to 2009, many market-based systemic risk measures have been proposed.
+Prominent examples are MES, SRISK or DCoVaR.
+Based on a simulation study in an extended banking network model that incorporates several sources of systemic risk, we analyze how well these systemic risk measures perform in indicating the risk of a systemic event.
+For this analysis, the systemic risk measures of the banks that default and whose default is followed by a systemic event are compared with the systemic risk measures of those defaulting banks for which no subsequent systemic event can be observed.
+Within the simulation study, we find that many bank-individual systemic risk measures are statistically significant in explaining the likelihood of a systemic event after a bank’s default.
+However, the economic significance of the bank-individual systemic risk measures is relatively low.

 JEL classification: G01, G21, G28